 - Do you have any presents or packages from others?

-- (After they found my diary of travel) Read out loud it in English
+- (After they found my travel diary) Read out loud in English

 - (After they found my digital camera) Show the photos

 Unless you pass those questions, you won’t be able to check-in.

 Not the first time?
 It would be more strict

 If you’ve already been to Israel (or Palestine) by El Al, the examination would be more difficult.